Thank you for your submissions and feedback on the Ara Tūhono – Pūhoi to Warkworth tolling proposal. Consultation has now closed.

 Every new state highway in New Zealand, along with significant upgrades to existing state highways are assessed to see if they meet the criteria to be tolled.
 This tolling assessment shows how the new Ara Tūhono – Pūhoi to Warkworth motorway meets that criteria, including any potential impacts of tolling.
 The assessment was presented to the Waka Kotahi Board earlier this year helping them make an informed decision to progress the tolling proposal through the Minister.

 Tolling assessment [PDF, 812 KB]

 This paper presented to the Waka Kotahi Board in March this year.
 The paper recommends the new motorway for tolling and explains key points of the assessment, which led to that recommendation.

 Board paper [PDF, 359 KB]

 This report describes a detailed analysis of the impacts of tolling on the new motorway.
 It informed our recommendation to toll and the decision to proceed with public consultation.

 Making a submission

 Our consultation processes usually provide various opportunities for face-to-face engagement.
-However, due to the restrictions associated with COVID-19 and our commitment to reducing the risk of the virus spreading, we continue to take a careful approach to our public engagement and will provide online opportunities for your feedback.
-We acknowledge this is a difficult and uncertain time for all of us.
+However, due to the restrictions associated with COVID-19 and our commitment to reducing the risk of the virus spreading, we continued to take a careful approach to our public engagement and provided online opportunities for your feedback.

 Following the consultation period, a report will be produced which will summarise the feedback we receive.
 This report will be provided to the Minister of Transport who will make a decision about recommending tolling for this road to Cabinet.